armin-reichert/pacman/README.md

 }
 ```

-I hope this project fulfils the following goals:
+## Summary

-- Provide a readable implementation of the Pac-Man game with code that is fun to read
+I hope this project fulfils these goals:
-- Motivate the use of explicit state machines in your code
+- Provide a clean, readable implementation of a Pac-Man like game
-- Provide a base for exchanging my custom state machines by other libraries
+- Motivate usage of explicit state machines in your code
-- Provide a reference implementation for your own Pac-Man game
+- Provide a base for trying different state machine implementations

-Additional ideas:
+- Provide a template for your own Pac-Man game

-It would certainly be useful to decouple the UI and the game model / control logic completely to enable an easy replacement of the UI to get a reusable Pac-Man Java library.
-Want to give it a try?
+It would certainly also be useful to further decouple the UI from the game model and controller to enable an easy replacement of the complete UI.

-Armin Reichert
+*Armin Reichert, August 2018*